serverless-video-processing/lambda-pipeline/README.md

 2. Build your Docker image using the following command.
 For information on building a Docker file from scratch see the instructions here .
 You can skip this step if your image is already built:

 - For each directory, use ```source build.sh stage``` where stage in [app, bw, crop ....]

+### For running Step Functions
+The execution input configuration is generated using `lambda-code-step/scripts/notebooks` and stored at `lambda-code-step/scripts/conf`.
+Run Step function for given stage as:

+`source execute.sh <stage-name> <version(vi)>`